mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 ### September 13th, 2022

 #### Improvements

-* We've updated our alerting template to have human readable alert names and in line with documentation.
+* We updated our alert template to make the alert names more descriptive and transparent.
+For more information, see [Alerts](/developerportal/operate/monitoring-application-health/).

 ### July 21st, 2022